Harsger/ROOTpostprocessing/README.txt

  lists can either be directly given or specified in text-file (separate lines) negativ values will be omitted, positive values will be used (only one sign allowed)
+PIXELS <pixelList> (select)
+ <pixelList> should be name of text-file containing list of pixels (x y)
+ if select is specified only for given pixels values are calculated else pixels in list are excluded
 DELIMITER <string>
  if text-files are specified columns are separated using specified string LABELSOPTION <mode>